drewsortega/bonnaroo-led/README.md

 Soldering iron for headers to teensy

-More setailst TBA (after Bonnaroo!)
+More details TBA (after Bonnaroo!)